-VanDerck Frechette Professor of Ceramic Science, M.Sc., Ph.D.
+VanDerck Frechette Professor of Ceramic Science, Interim Dean, Kazuo Inamori School of Engineering, M.Sc., Ph.D.
 (University College of Wales); B.A., M.A.
 (University of Cambridge).

 DIANE COX

 Associate Professor of Sculpture, M.F.A (School of the Art Institute of Chicago); B.A.
 (University of Colorado).